CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/udfs-in-ui5-app.md

     },
     ```

-3. Also, the onSearch function can be expanded to search by Task Name and Description
+3. Additionally, the onSearch function can be improved to support searching by both Task Name and Description, providing more flexible and comprehensive filtering.

     ```js
     onSearch: function () {